Nicotine Exposure and Metabolites

 Contributor

 Nicotine is an addictive substance found in tobacco products and is one of the most heavily used addictive drugs in the United States.
-Use of tobacco products, particularly smoking, is the main preventable cause of disease and death in the U.S. Active smoking is also recognized as a risk factor for poor wound healing in postoperative outcomes studies.
+Use of tobacco products, particularly smoking, is the main preventable cause of disease and death in the U.S. Active smoking is also recognized as a risk factor for poor wound healing in postoperative outcome studies.
 The main metabolites of nicotine are cotinine, trans-3'-hydroxycotinine, and nornicotine; of these, cotinine is the most widely used marker for detecting nicotine exposure.
-Laboratory testing of urine for nicotine and its metabolites can help differentiate between active and passive nicotine exposure based on the concentrations detected; however, these results are not definitive.
+Laboratory testing of urine for nicotine and its metabolites can help differentiate between active and passive nicotine exposure based on the concentrations detected ; however, these results are not definitive.
 Nicotine replacement therapy and tobacco use can be distinguished by the detection of a tobacco-specific alkaloid, such as anabasine.
-Testing of plasma or serum, when necessary, is useful for identifying recent exposure.
+Testing of plasma or serum, when necessary, is useful for identifying recent exposure and verifying abstinence from nicotine-containing products when qualifying patients for surgery or organ transplantation.

 Quick Answers for Clinicians